donvel/affiliations/README.rst

    is a string representing a Python list.
 So you may invoke it like::

     scripts/export.py --train_number 1000 --test_number 5000 --neighbor 2 --rare 12 '["Word", "UpperCase", "AllUpperCase", "Number", "Punct", "Freq", "Rare", "Country"]'

+   It creates a hint file, which is later used for the score counting.

 #.
 To perform the actual training, you need to install and modify MALLET GRMM.
    Download grmm-0.1.3.tar.gz from http://mallet.cs.umass.edu/grmm/download.php